-(1) If there is a change in the extended criminal history of the executive director, the executive director must, unless the executive director has a reasonable excuse, immediately disclose the change to the Minister.

-- (2) For the executive director who does not have an extended criminal history, there is taken to be a change in the executive director's extended criminal history if the executive director acquires an extended criminal history. - (3) To comply with subsection (1), the information disclosed by the executive director about a conviction for an offence or charge in the executive director's extended criminal history must include the following-
+- (1) If there is a change in the extended criminal history of the executive director, the executive director must, unless the executive director has a reasonable excuse, immediately disclose the change to the Minister. - Maximum penalty-100 penalty units or 2 years imprisonment. - (2) For the executive director who does not have an extended criminal history, there is taken to be a change in the executive director's extended criminal history if the executive director acquires an extended criminal history. - (3) To comply with subsection (1), the information disclosed by the executive director about a conviction for an offence or